swcarpentry/training-course/_submissions/round-01/1/2012-09-07-week-1-inputoutput-in-python.md

 Familiarity with data types in Python

 Boundary cases:
 My boundary cases was that of strings vs integers, and is nested within my example.
 I wanted to emphasize the differences between data types when reading in and writing files, and how you need to get from reading in as strings to manipulable data components.
-Also I thought it was important to differentiate between the meaning of &#8220;open&#8221; in python vs what students may be used to i.e. Word.
+Also I thought it was important to differentiate between the meaning of "open" in python vs what students may be used to i.e. Word.

 Notes:
-I went very general in my concept map &#8211;  I did not specific commands.
+I went very general in my concept map ---  I did not specific commands.
 I found it hard to capture in a short example much of the intricacy of I/O but re-reading parts of the chapter cause me to add in several more explicit parallels between reading and writing that I think made the whole operation much more logic driven.
 I spent about an hour reading and two and a half hours on the concept map and example.
 But then I had to shut down my laptop, for the plane to land and am quickly posting as is.
 Hope I caught my typos!